 Flea markets in Florida make the Sunshine State the perfect winter getaway for every passionate treasure hunter.
-Diverse cultures have brought an impressive variety in art, history and cuisine to Florida.
+Diverse cultures have brought an impressive variety in art, history, and cuisine to Florida.
 This makes for really excellent flea markets and antique markets, with many treasures to be uncovered.
-Combined with pleasant climate all year round, thrift shopping and flea market picking in Florida are thoroughly enjoyed past-times.
+Combined with a pleasant climate all year round, thrift shopping and flea market picking in Florida are thoroughly enjoyed past-times.
 Add a couple of stalls with regional delicacies and a flea market in Florida becomes an event not to be missed.

 We have had a look around and bring you our top 10 list of the best flea markets in Florida:

 1. Mount Dora Flea Market – Mt Dora, Florida

 In the heart of beautiful Lake County, 127 acres of land are taken over by Renninger’s Mount Dora Flea Market every weekend.
 Mount Dora Flea Market encompasses two large buildings full of stalls and vast outdoor areas to explore.
 The incredible gathering of over 1,000 vendors focuses on quality antique and vintage goods.
 There is also a great selection of varying collectable items, clothing both vintage and modern, a lot of fascinating curios and even a farmers’ market.
 Mount Dora Flea Market is not only one of the best markets in Florida, but also one of the best flea markets in the United States!